AndrewWestberg/jormanager/README.md

 ```

 ###### Release Notes
+0.2.8-SNAPSHOT

+ * Add reporting of encrypted block logs to pooltool

 0.2.7-SNAPSHOT

  * Fix bug with blocks showing as sniped in blocks history page when they aren't validated yet.